bhits/c2s-ui/README.md

 ## Debug TypeScript

-[TypeScript](https://www.typescriptlang.org/index.html) is used to write code in Angular 2.
-The default build task in the `client` module only generates JavaScript files without source maps when transpiling TypeScript.

-In order to debug TypeScript, we need source maps to be generated as well:
- **TOMSON Start**
-1. Run Grunt build debug task in the `client` module to generate source maps along with transpiled JavaScript: *run `grunt build:debug` in the client folder*
+During build, [Angular-Cli](https://github.com/angular/angular-cli) uses [Webpack](https://webpack.github.io/) to create bundles (Javascript files) which will be referenced in the browser.
-2. Run the application and use browser development tools to set breakpoints in related TypeScript files to start debugging.
+Run the application and use browser development tools to set breakpoints in related Javascript files to start debugging.
- **TOMSON End**
-*NOTE: The [source maps](https://code.tutsplus.com/tutorials/source-maps-101--net-29173) file is also generated when TypeScript translate into JavaScript, it sets correspondence between lines in the TypeScript code and in the generated JavaScript code.*

 ## Configure

 The `server` module runs with some default configuration that is primarily targeted for development environment.
 It utilizes [`Configuration Server`](https://github.com/bhits/config-server) which is based on [Spring Cloud Config](https://github.com/spring-cloud/spring-cloud-config) to manage externalized configuration, which is stored in a `Configuration Data Git Repository`.
 We provide a [`Default Configuration Data Git Repository`]( https://github.com/bhits/c2s-config-data).